A Guide to Scholarships and Grants for Vocational Students

 Step 3: Look at General Scholarships

 In addition to vocational and technical scholarships, students should also research general scholarships.
 Many general scholarships accept applications from any postsecondary student, including vocational students.
-For instance, Union Plus scholarships support union members and their children whether they’re attending a university, college, trade school, or technical school.
+Union Plus scholarships support union members and their children.
+Recipients may attend university, college, trade school, or technical school.

-When researching general scholarships, vocational students should carefully review the eligibility requirements.
-Some only accept applications from degree-seeking students, while others also support students earning a certificate.
-Many general scholarships also require recipients to attend an accredited school.
-If the requirements are not clear, reach out to the scholarship organization for clarification before applying.4
+When researching general scholarships, vocational students should review the eligibility requirements.
+Some only accept applications from degree-seeking students.
+Others also support students earning certificates.
+Many general scholarships ask recipients to attend accredited schools.
+If the requirements are not clear, ask the scholarship organization for clarification.

 Step 4: Gather Essential Documents Right Away

-The exact application requirements vary depending on the scholarship, but students must often submit proof of enrollment, transcripts, letters of recommendation, and a resume.
-Applicants who have not yet started their program may also need to submit an acceptance letter.
+Application requirements vary depending on the scholarship.
+Most students must submit proof of enrollment, transcripts, recommendation letters, and a resume.
+Applicants who have not started their program may submit acceptance letters.

-Organizing these essential documents at the beginning of your scholarship search can save time.
-Since many scholarships accept online applications, scanning documents can be a handy way to stay organized.
-Some scholarships require documents that cannot be prepared in advance, like a customized letter or essay.
-For these scholarships, make sure to add the requirements to your scholarship calendar so you have time to prepare them before the deadline.
-5
+Organizing these documents at the beginning of the scholarship search can save time.
+Scanning documents can be a handy way to stay organized.
+Some scholarships ask for documents that students cannot prepare in advance, like a personal essay.
+Learners should add these requirements to your scholarship calendar and allow time to prepare.

 Step 5: Get Working on Those Essays

 Many scholarships require an essay as part of the application package.
 Students may need to write an essay on their educational or career goals.
-Some scholarships ask students to write about challenges they’ve faced in their academic career or about their plans after completing their program.
+Some scholarships ask students to write about challenges in their academic career.
+Applicants may also write about their plans for after graduation.

-Scholarship essays can feel daunting, but putting them off can mean missing deadlines and losing out on financial aid opportunities.
-Students should plan to write a customized essay for each scholarship.
-If the scholarship asks for a specific word count, do your best not to go significantly under or over that number.
-Ask a family member or friend to read over the essay to make sure it answers the prompt.
-Above all, set aside time to write and revise the essay so you aren’t rushing at the last minute.
+Scholarship essays can feel daunting.
+But putting them off can make the process more stressful.
+Applicants should do their best to stick to the word count.
+Students can ask a family member or friend to read over their essay to make sure it answers the prompt.
+Above all, learners should set aside time to write and revise the essay so they do not rush at the last minute.